 Mrs. Murphy reported that she had the opportunity to visit Orchard Hills this week, which was fantastic.
-She stated that she got quite an earful from a fourth grade class on what kind of superintendent they would like to have.
-Mrs. Murphy said that she will be sharing that a little later.
-She mentioned that it was fascinating and our kids are fantastic, insightful, thoughtful, and eager to be a part of the discussion and the dialogue and she thought it was great that they had an opportunity to do that.
+She stated that our kids are fantastic, insightful, thoughtful, and eager to be a part of the discussion and the dialogue and she thought it was great that they had an opportunity to do that.
+Mrs. Murphy expressed her gratitude to them and the new principal.